umddb/cmsc424-fall2015/project1/README.md

 7. For each user, report the time in days since there last status update.
 If the user has no recorded status updates, then the corresponding answer should be -1.
-Note that, such users do not appear in the status table.<br>
+Note that, such users do not appear in the status table.
+Since the answer depends on the date on which the query is run, your answer wouldn't match the provided sample answer exactly (which was calculated around the time when the assignment was posted). <br>
 Order the result by the userid.

 8. Find the names of the 5 users with the largest number of friends.
 If there is a tie for the 5th place, all those users should be returned (as shown in the sample answers.txt).